Linus Yale Sr.: Grandchildren

-Julian L. Yale (1848-1909) became the owner and President of Julian L. Yale & Co., a Railway supply business operating from the Railway Exchange Building in Chicago.
+Julian L. Yale (1848–1909) was the owner and President of Julian L. Yale & Co., a railway supply business from the Railway Exchange Building and the Rookery Building in Chicago.
 He introduced the Shelby Steel Tube to the railway market.
-His notable customers were Carnegie Steel, Illinois Steel, Lackawanna Steel, etc. He also became a member of the Union League Club of New York, the Union League Club of Chicago, the Chicago Club, the Chicago Athletic Association, the Cliff Dwellers Club, the Union Club, and the St. Louis Club.
+His notable customers were Carnegie Steel, Illinois Steel, Lackawanna Steel, and others.
+He also became a member of the Union Leagues of New York and Chicago, the Chicago Club, the Chicago Athletic Association, the Cliff Dwellers Club, the Union Club, and the St. Louis Club.

-Another member of his family was William Henry Yale (born 1859), dry goods merchant, owner of Townsend & Yale, one of the oldest and largest commission house in the U.S., with offices on Fifth Avenue, New York, Boston, Chicago, and Philadelphia.
-The firm was the sole agent of the Boston Manufacturing Company, one of the very first factories in America.
+A great-grandson of Linus Sr. was golfer John Deere Cady, and another member of his family was merchant William Henry Yale, grandson of merchant William Yale.
+He was in the dry goods business, co-proprietor of Townsend & Yale, one of the oldest and largest commission house in the U.S., with offices on Fifth Avenue, New York, Boston, Chicago, and Philadelphia.
+The firm was the sole agent of the Boston Manufacturing Company, one of the first factories in America.
 William Henry Yale was a Yale graduate, and a member of the Yale Club, Sons of the American Revolution, and the Union League Club of New York.
-His father, Henry Clay Yale (1829-1897), was also a member of the Union League Club of New York.
+His father, Henry Clay Yale (1829–1897), was also a member of the Union League Club of New York.